How much does a funeral cost?

 How to pay for the funeral

 For everything else, we’ll send you an invoice after the funeral.
-This final payment must be made within 28 days from the date of invoice.
+The final payment must be made within 21 days from the date on the invoice.